Veza/oaa-community/zendesk/README.md

 1. Generate a Zendesk API key for a user with sufficient privileges to see all users.
 See [Zendesk Help ](https://support.zendesk.com/hc/en-us/articles/4408889192858-Generating-a-new-API-token) for complete steps.

 ### Veza Setup Instructions
 1. Generate an API key for your Veza user.
-See [Veza User Guide](https://app.gitbook.com/@veza.com/s/user-guide/interface-overview/administration/api-keys) for detailed instructions.
+API keys can be managed in the Veza interface under Administration -> API Keys.
+For detailed instructions consult the Veza User Guide.

 ### Command Line
 1. With Python 3.8+ install the requirements either into a virtual environment or to the system: